Hello There Forex Traders!

 3) In a certain way, they are literally planning a trap for the market to walk into.

 4) They are in control of the trade plan & actions and do not let the market toil around with their emotions when trading.

 5) They are in fact waiting for the trades to come to them, and not the other way around.
 They are not chasing the market, they are not impatient, fearful, nor undisciplined; they are patiently waiting for the right circumstances to emerge before trading.

-6) They are not thinking nor concerned what market can and might do.
+6) They are not thinking nor concerned about what the market can and might do.
 They are coolly viewing and analyzing what the conditions of the market are and then comparing that setup to the desired market environment.
 If those are aligned and the market is offering sufficient odds of success and reward to risk ratios, then the trade plan is executed without any emotional disturbances.